okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 This is the same value as **Redirect URI** for the application you created in [Create your Okta org](/docs/guides/oie-embedded-common-org-setup/aspnet/main/).
-To find this value, go to **Applications > Applications** in the Admin console.
+To find this value, go to **Applications > Applications** in the Admin Console.
 Click on your app, and under the **Generals** copy the **Sign-in redirect URI**.

 ### Scopes